Color Relief Layer General Properties

 Terrain Representation

 The Terrain Representation property specifies if the color relief layer visualization is enhanced by hill shading or reflectance or if only colors are displayed.
-Select Color only to color the layer by the Z value and colormap only.
+Select Color only to color the layer by the grid value and colormap only.
 Select Hill shaded to apply hill shading to the map.
 Select Reflectance to apply reflectance shading to the map.

 Hill shading is a method of representing relief by depicting shadows cast by a point light source.
 Select the Hill shaded to apply hill shading to the color relief map.
 For hill shading a color relief map with a GrayScale colormap, it is recommended you change the lower color of the colormap to a slightly lighter black (e.g. 80% Black).
 The Hill Shading Parameters are displayed when the Hill shaded option is selected.